 Oil and Gas

 The BLM Oil and Gas Management program is one of the most important mineral leasing programs in the Federal government.
 Domestic production from over 63,000 Federal onshore oil and gas wells accounts for 11 percent of the Nation’s natural gas supply and five percent of its oil.
-The sales value of the oil and gas produced from public lands exceeded $15.4 billion in 2004.

 Oil and Gas Leasing Reform, June 2010--Background Information